 TIPS TO HELP BREAK THE BIAS – International Women’s Day 2022 theme: #breakthebias

-Newman College has had a long tradition of encouraging female students to explore the trades.
-This International Women’s Day we wanted to provide some useful tips to support those who work in male-dominated industries and continue to help break the bias.
+Newman College has long been encouraging female students to explore the trades.
+This International Women’s Day, we wanted to provide some valuable tips to support those who work in male-dominated industries and continue to help break the bias.

 Seven Tips for working in a male-dominated field:

-2. – Know your physical limitations – There is no point in busting your gut, literally, because you thought you had to lift the same weights as a stronger male counterpart.
+2. – Know your physical limitations – There is no point in busting your gut because you thought you had to lift the same weights as a stronger male counterpart.
 You don’t.
-When the lift weight is too much there is always another way.
+When the lift weight is too much, there is always another way.

 3.- Be cautious – When you are attracted to workmates, and vice versa.
 Unfortunately, being the only female prospect within a given radius can bring unwanted attention.
-Think twice so as to be absolutely sure before pursuing a relationship with a colleague.
-It’s true that many people find their life partner through work but it can also be really uncomfortable when the friendly versus intimate relationship lines are blurred.
+Think twice before pursuing a relationship with a colleague.
+It’s true that many people find their life partner through work, but it can also be uncomfortable when the lines between friendly and intimate relationships are blurred.

 5. – Be you – You don’t have to swear like the boys to be one of the boys.
 You can keep your identity and still be part of the crew.
 Just focus on the team.
-And this goes both ways as all members should be mindful of differences within the team.
+This goes both ways, as all members should be mindful of differences within the team.
 People soon learn what is offensive and what isn’t.
-If your workmates, fellas in particular, can be themselves around you without being offensive and without fear of reprisal, you will gain their trust knowing that you can both/all be yourselves and be comfortable.
+If your workmates, fellas, in particular, can be themselves around you without being offensive and without fear of reprisal, you will gain their trust, knowing that you can both/all be yourselves and be comfortable.

 6. – There is a line – It is, however, never appropriate for someone to cross the line when you’ve noted your boundary.

 7. – These tips aren’t just for women – Men would also do well to follow these tips.
-Parents, employers, teachers, coaches, leaders, all people of influence, can teach their daughters and sons, employees, and team members to be aware of the minority group’s experience and use these tips to help that experience to be a more positive one.
-Sometimes it is the small actions from an understanding point of view that has the biggest impact.
+Parents, employers, teachers, coaches, leaders, and all people of influence can teach their daughters and sons, employees, and team members to be aware of the minority group’s experience and use these tips to help that experience to be a more positive one.
+Sometimes, it is the small actions from an understanding point of view that have the most significant impact.